Change in Directors in a Company – Appointment and Removal of Directors

 1. Appointment of a Director –

 Wherever the Articles of Association permit, the existing Board of Directors can appoint other ‘Additional directors‘ who can hold office till their confirmation at the next meeting of shareholders.
-However, in all other cases, shareholders have the sole authority to appoint Directors in general meeting.
-Further, there are some categories of directors like nominee directors/ regulatory directors who are not appointed by shareholders.
+However, in almost all other cases, shareholders have the sole authority to appoint Directors in general meeting.

 Before appointment, a director should obtain a Director Identification Number (DIN).